 - Receive two DiSC® Everything DiSC 363 for Leaders performance feedback surveys (at the beginning of the program to establish a baseline and at the end to demonstrate improvement).

-- Participate in three 1-on-1 coaching sessions with our LEADERSHIP USA executive coach, Kathy Cooperman.
+- Participate in four 1-on-1 coaching sessions with our LEADERSHIP USA executive coach, Kathy Cooperman.
 Kathy has over 30 years of executive coaching experience and holds an M.A. in Industrial/Organizational Psychology from Southern Illinois University.
 She is a Certified Professional Coach (CPC) and a graduate of iPEC Coaching Institute (ELI-M).

 - Initial intake to review assessment results and develop personal action plan

-- One touch point sessions to review progress during year
+- Two sessions to review progress

 - Final review of 360 feedback, successes, and future improvement